 Now, as a novelist, I’m doing my dream job, but if I wasn’t an author, I’d be a chef.
 There’s a wonderful camaraderie in a commercial kitchen, and cooking with other people can be great fun, but professional cooking is hugely physically demanding and sadly, I no longer have the stamina.
 I loved cooking professionally, and I still miss it, though I remain passionate about cooking at home.

-I now live in Sheffield with my husband and a big black dog called Henry.
-I have two grown-up children and a smattering of grandchildren (one of whom, confusingly, is also called Henry!)
+I now live in Sheffield with my husband and a lab/border collie cross called Norman.
+I have two grown-up children and a smattering of grandchildren.